Tekali7/IlBelPaese/README.md

 Also local customers which already know the long-standing restaurant.

-The website targets a wide age range, from families with children looking for a welcoming atmosphere to couples seeking a romantic dinner setting.
+The website targets a wide range of age groups, from families with children looking for a welcoming atmosphere to couples seeking a romantic dinner setting.

 # User Experience